py-moneyed/py-moneyed/README.md

 py-moneyed package provides the classes of Money and Currency to help with that need, at a level more useful than just Python's Decimal class, or ($DEITY forbid) float primitive.
-The package is meant to be stand-alone and easy to use directly, or subclass further.
+The package is meant to be stand-alone and easy to use directly, or subclass further.  py-moneyed is BSD-licensed.

 Some of the py-moneyed code was first derived from python-money available via this URL: http://code.google.com/p/python-money/ Because